 Next steps and how to get involved

-Building on these insights, the key opinion leader group and NHS health experts are co-producing a culturally relevant video that balances medical facts with the community's faith perspective.
-The video will be previewed in October 2025 by two Black church groups before its official launch on 13 December 2025 at a breakfast meeting hosted by House on the Rock International Church, Haddon Hall, 22, Tower Bridge Road, London SE1 4TR.
+Building on these insights, the key opinion leader group and NHS health experts co-produced a culturally relevant video that balances medical facts with the community's faith perspective.

 Collecting insight and shape this approach - May - October 2025